Four ways to make managing diabetes easier

 If you suspect you — or a loved one — may be at risk for diabetes, visit your doctor and discuss taking an A1C blood test.
 This simple blood test provides a view of your average blood sugar levels over the past few months.
 Using this data, doctors can determine prediabetes, which increases the risk of developing diabetes.
 Doctors can also use A1C results to diagnose diabetes or discover how well your diabetes plan is working.

-If you haven’t established a primary care physician, GEHA has tips for finding the right primary care physician.
-You can also search for an in-network physician near you.
+If you haven't established a primary care physician, you can search for an in-network physician near you.

 Additional resources for managing diabetes are available on the GEHA blog.